gggaoxu/about-me/README.md

 - 👋 Hi, I’m gaoxu
-- 👀 I’m interested in CG
+- 👀 I’m interested in Linux,c,and python
-- 🌱 I’m currently learning CG

 <!---